2022 Baghdad clashes

-The 2022 Baghdad clashes was a civil conflict between supporters of Muqtada al-Sadr and pro-Iranian forces following Sadr's announcement of his resignation from politics.
+The 2022 Baghdad clashes was a civil conflict that broke out between supporters of Iraqi politician Muqtada al-Sadr and pro-Iranian forces, following Sadr's announcement of his resignation from politics.
 The move came after the resignation of Grand Ayatollah Kadhim Al-Haeri, the leader of his Iran-based Sadrist movement, which Sadr believed wasn't of his own volition.
-The unrest was considered the most serious crisis in the country since the defeat of the Islamic State in the country in 2017, since which Iraq has had relative stability.
+The unrest was considered the most serious crisis in the country since the defeat of ISIL in the country in 2017, since which Iraq has had relative stability.
 The clashes left at least 30 people dead and 700 more injured, including 110 members of the security forces.

 Background

 Tensions between the two Shiite groups began with the 2021 parliamentary election when Iran-backed Shiite blocs lost seats to the Sadrist, an anti-Iranian movement.
-Despite winning the most seats in the election, the Sadrist failed to form a government and Sadr eventually pulled his political bloc from parliament in June 2021.
+Despite winning the most seats in the election, the Sadrist failed to form a government and Sadr eventually pulled his political bloc from parliament in June 2022.
 Subsequently, the Iran-backed blocs tried to form a government, causing Sadrist protests outside parliament.
 Sadr has also called for the parliament to be dissolved and for snap elections to be held.